StockTwits: Expansion and Product Innovation (2013-2023)

+The platform also explored various monetization strategies, including premium subscriptions and B2B data offerings.
+During this time, the company announced its entry into crypto trading and expanded its presence in international markets, including India.

 In December 2021, Stocktwits raised 30M$ for its seed B funding round and announced its next big moves including a boost in its crypto coverage and plans to launch in India by Q2 in 2022.
 The series B funding set Stocktwits at a valuation of $210 million.

 In February 2022, Stocktwits launched its crypto trading platform.

 In July 2022, Stocktwits launched equities trading on its platforms for individual investors.